none-development/unitypackage-ransomware/Unitypackage Examples/README.md

 # Testpackage

 This is a Testpackage for the Script, this Version includes a other version from the Orginal Ransomware.

-You can decrypt everything with the `Decrypter.exe`
+Please note: U cant Decrypt it!

 or create you own one.
-Password: `Password` Salt: `35`
+Password: `Test1234` Salt: `Random`

 **I assume no liability for property damage!!**